Ellipsoidal Density-Equalizing Map for Genus-0 Closed Surfaces: Proposed methods

 As mentioned in~\cite{lyu2024bijective,lyu2024spherical}, conventional density-equalizing mapping methods do not provide any guarantee of bijectivity throughout the diffusion process.
 Specifically, mesh overlaps may occur under the mapping update in Eq.~\eqref{eq:displacement_discrete} if the density gradient or the time step size is too large.
 To resolve this issue, we follow the idea in~\cite{lyu2024spherical} and propose a correction scheme that ensures the bijectivity of the ellipsoidal mapping at each iteration.

 We first introduce a rescaling transformation $h: \mathcal{E}_{a,b,c} \to \mathbb{S}^2$ defined by:

 where $a$, $b$, and $c$ are the radii of the ellipsoid.
 Using the rescaling transformation $h$, the initial ellipsoidal map $\mathbf{r}(0)$ and the ellipsoidal map $\mathbf{r}(t_n)$ after the $n$-th iterative update can be mapped onto two unit spheres $\mathcal{S}^0 := h(\mathbf{r}(0))$ and $\mathcal{S}^n :=h(\mathbf{r}(t_n))$, respectively.
-It is easy to see that $h$ is a bijection and hence will not have any effect on the presence or absence of local mesh fold-overs in the ellipsoids.
+Note that in our work, we consider surfaces discretized in the form of triangle meshes, where the connections between vertices are represented by Euclidean straight line segments in $\mathbb{R}^3$.
+Therefore, after applying the transformation $h$ on all vertices, we can examine the bijectivity of the mapping with respect to the mesh formed by the vertices and the Euclidean straight line segments.
+Since $h$ is a piecewise linear anisotropic rescaling map defined on the entire triangle mesh, it is easy to see that $h$ is a bijection and hence will not have any effect on the presence or absence of local mesh fold-overs in the ellipsoids.

 Now, we can apply the spherical overlap correction scheme proposed by the SDEM work~\cite{lyu2024spherical}, which is designed for enforcing the bijectivity of a spherical mapping.
 Specifically, the scheme involves projecting the two spheres $\mathcal{S}^0$ and $\mathcal{S}^n$ onto the extended complex plane via the north-pole stereographic projection and the south-pole stereographic projection and correcting the local mesh fold-overs on the plane using the LBS method~\cite{lui2013texture}.
 Readers are referred to~\cite{lyu2024spherical} for the detailed description of the spherical overlap correction scheme.
 We denote the process of the spherical overlap correction scheme as a map $\Tilde{g}_n: \mathcal{S}^n \to \mathbb{S}^2$, where the mapping result $\Tilde{g}_n(\mathcal{S}^n)$ is folding-free.